-65. In most cases the other party will attempt to settle before the case gets to Court.
-There are many factors to take into account before settling, and the client should be warned that not accepting a smaller sum offered Out of Court might result in the case being heard and the client having to pay legal costs from a settlement not much larger than the offer.
+In most cases the other party will try to settle before the case gets to Court.
+This is called an ‘Out of Court Settlement’.
+There are many things to take into account before settling, and you should be warned that not accepting a smaller sum offered “Out of Court” might result in the case being heard and you having to pay legal costs from an amount not much larger than the offer.

-Without prejudice correspondence
+Without prejudice letters

-66. Lawyers acting for the other side may send without prejudice correspondence to the client or her/his lawyer.
-A without prejudice letter, which contains an offer of financial compensation, in the context of genuine negotiations, cannot be used as evidence as an admission of liability.
-If the client does not accept the offer, the without prejudice letter would not be brought to the attention of the Court.
+Lawyers acting for the other side may send ‘without prejudice’ letters to you or your lawyer.
+A without prejudice letter, which has an offer of compensation offered in genuine negotiations, cannot be used as evidence or as an admission of liability.
+If you do not accept the offer, the without prejudice letter would not be brought to the attention of the Court.

 Support and counselling

-.Unliquidated claims - where no specific figure has been decided
+Unliquidated claims/ damages - where no specific figure has been decided

-Liquidated claims - for a fixed amount
+Liquidated claims/ damages - for a fixed amount

 Citizens Advice Jersey